terraform-provider-openstack/terraform-provider-openstack/docs/resources/sharedfilesystem_share_v2.md

 The following arguments are supported:

-* `region` - The region in which to obtain the V2 Shared File System client.
+* `region` - (Optional) The region in which to obtain the V2 Shared File System client.
 A Shared File System client is needed to create a share.
 Changing this creates a new share.

 * `name` - (Optional) The name of the share.
 Changing this updates the name of the existing share.